MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/configuring-datafactory-for-safe-or-unrestricted-modes.md

 3. Msdfmap.ini file is installed in the Windows directory.
 You must configure this file according to your needs, before using RDS in three-tier mode.

 Optionally, you can configure an unrestricted **DataFactory** installation. **DataFactory** can be used directly without the custom handler.
 Users can still use a custom handler by modifying the connection strings, but it is not required.
-For more information on the implications of using the **RDSServer.DataFactory** object, see [Securing RDS Applications](securing-rds-applications.md).
+For more information about the implications of using the **RDSServer.DataFactory** object, see [Securing RDS Applications](securing-rds-applications.md).

 The registry file handsafe.reg has been provided to set up the handler registry entries for a safe configuration.
 To run in safe mode, run handsafe.reg.
 The registry file handunsf.reg has been provided to set up the handler registry entries for an unrestricted configuration.
 To run in unrestricted mode, run handunsf.reg.